top of page

 Make sure you do NOT forget these items (should be kept on your body):

-• Passport (scan a copy/take a picture with your smartphone and email it to yourself in case yours gets lost or stolen).
+• Passport (scan a copy/take a picture with your PED and email it to yourself in case yours gets lost or stolen).

-• Wallet w/credit cards (Debit card for cash at ATM and at least two different credit cards (e.g., one Visa and one Mastercard) – one for daily use, another as a backup, and cash (US$200-$500 emergency fund).
-Yes, you will likely be charged a fee to withdraw cash via your ATM/debit card, but if you need cash, it’s still the most efficient and cost-effective way to get cash.
+• Wallet w/credit cards (debit card for cash at ATM and at least two different credit cards (e.g., one Visa and one Mastercard) – perhaps one for daily use, another as a backup – and cash (US$200-$500 emergency fund).
+Yes, you will likely be charged a fee to withdraw cash via your ATM/debit card, but if you need cash, it’s still the most efficient and cost-effective way to get it when traveling.
+Be sure your local bank knows you are traveling.
+Set up a travel alert with them.

 • Plane/Rental Car tickets/rail pass/reservations (or receipts if you have e-tickets – can always scan and/or take screenshot of these).

 As one of my mentors said a few decades ago, “If you have your passport, money, and tickets, you can go anywhere.”
-I would amend that today to, “If you have your passport, smart phone, and credit cards, you can go anywhere” – presuming you have enough credit on your cards!
+I would amend that today to, “If you have your passport, PED, and credit cards, you can go anywhere” – presuming you have enough credit on your cards.

 If you have questions, please drop me a line.
 My other pages have even more information about traveling frugally, plus other fun stuff.
 Indeed!